-MAC (Media Access Control) address is a unique hardware number for Ethernet devices like computers, network switches, print servers, etc. When you're connected to an Ethernet LAN using a computer you can see a table of IP addresses called "ARP table" stored on that computer that matches IP addresses of devices on the network to their corresponding MAC addresses.
-The MAC address can be found on a label attached to your device which contains 6 bytes (12 characters) of hexadecimal numbers.
+MAC (Media Access Control) address is your computer's unique hardware number.
+When you're connected to the LAN from your computer, a correspondence table relates your IP address to your computer's physical (MAC) address.
+The MAC address can be found on the label of your device and contains 6 bytes (12 characters) of hexadecimal numbers XX:XX:XX:XX:XX:XX hex